victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 1. Can work over any messaging transport.
 Default (and, currently, the only) implementation is using TCP.
 Can work on top of QUIC and HTTP/2/3, SCTP.
 Can work over many *message queues*.
 2. Is a session-based protocol.
 Session is initialized by client.
 For TCP transport, there is one HRPC Session per TCP connection.
-3. Both Client and Server may publish *service endpoints* and call them bidirectionally.
+3. Both Client and Server may publish *service endpoints* and call them bidirectionally via Session object.
 4. Resources are identified with 256-bit UIDs.
 5. Protocol implementation is versatile and, together with ability to share immutable Hermes documents between threads in a zero-copy way, can be used for *safe structured inter-thread messaging*.